-Roanoke’s Market District has served as the primary marketplace for the city and surrounding counties for over a century.
-The district comprises more than sixty structures displaying the full range of late 19th- to early 20th-century commercial styles.
+The Roanoke City Market Historic District has served as the primary marketplace for the city and surrounding counties since the late 19th century.
+The district’s buildings display the full range of late-19th- to early-20th-century commercial styles.
 Its centerpiece is the City Market building on Market Square, constructed in 1922 to replace the city’s first market, erected in 1886.
 The square is framed with brick two- and three-story commercial buildings that present vistas of architectural unity and appealing scale.
 During recent years the area has become a target of on-going revitalization efforts.
-Innovative design concepts and local historic district zoning have been combined with public and private backing for the adaptive reuse of the City Market building and for the conversion of the McGuire Building into a cultural and science called Center in the Square.
+Innovative design concepts and local historic district zoning have been combined with public and private backing for the adaptive reuse of the City Market building and for the conversion of the McGuire Building into a cultural and science center called Center in the Square.

 VLR: Virginia Landmarks Register